-Once the Temple was destroyed, the Jewish sages declared that houses of worship would take its place.
+Once the Temple was destroyed, the Jewish sages declared that houses of worship, or synagogues, would take its place.
 Because of Solomon’s prayer said thousands of years ago, we can be assured that if we go to a house of God, He will be more present there just as He was at the Temple.
 While some people don’t see the need to go to a synagogue or church, here is the biblical basis for why we should.

 Solomon also gives us another treasure in his dedication prayer.
 This lengthy supplication contains the main elements for an ideal model for all prayer —that God be present in our lives; that we have a desire to do His will in everything; that we have the ability to obey His commands; that we receive help with our daily needs; and finally, that God’s kingdom will spread throughout the world.
 (Read 1 Kings 8:56–61.)